ned14/pcpp/README.rst

    - :c:`(x ? y : z)` (preferred, evaluates correctly, we inject brackets
      around the subexpessions before sending to Python)

- A proper lexing parser based on `http://www.dabeaz.com/ply/`_'s yacc module has been started and can be found in the https://github.com/ned14/pcpp/tree/yacc_expression_evaluator branch.
+ A proper lexing parser based on http://www.dabeaz.com/ply/ 's yacc module has been started and can be found in the https://github.com/ned14/pcpp/tree/yacc_expression_evaluator branch.
 Time to complete it, is the problem, and any pull requests helping with that are welcome.